MonoGame/MonoGame.Samples/FuelCell/Documentation/2-FuelCell-Setting-the-scene.md

 It is a good idea to give them informative names so another person, looking at the code, easily understands their purpose.

 Okay, that wraps up the camera class and constants implementation.
-Let's move on to the visually appealing stuff: drawing stuff on the screen!
+Let us move on to the visually appealing stuff: drawing stuff on the screen!

 ## Getting a Grip

 Up until now, the new code has focused on setting up a viewpoint in the game world and added some additional infrastructure that is used by the game and various components.
 Game assets, in the form of models, are a large part of any 3D game.
 Even though this is a simple game, FuelCell includes many different types of game assets: models that represent game objects, textures that clothe the models, and a font to display game information such as the current score and goal status.
-For this step, let's add a very basic model and get it on the screen so we can begin to understand how our game world will look.
+For this step, let us add a very basic model and get it on the screen so we can begin to understand how our game world will look.

 Every project template created by MonoGame has a sub-project called Content.
 This project must contain all your game assets.
 Although it isn't required, it's a good idea to organize this content project such that similar assets are in the same folder.
 A common organization uses several folders: Models, Textures, Fonts, and Audio.
 These folders cover the main parts of a game.
-Let's add a Models folder, and a model, to our game.
+Let us add a Models folder, and a model, to our game.

 > [!WARNING]
 > This tutorial assumes you are using the game assets provided in this FuelCell sample.
 These assets have been sized in relation to each other so that none are too small or too large.
 You can use other models, but their scale (the size in the world coordinate system) might be radically different from the FuelCell models.
 This can cause a model to be rendered as a massive or miniscule object in the game world.
 In some cases, the camera (due to its position) might not be able to see the model at all.
 Therefore, it is recommended that you use the included FuelCell models when following these steps.